Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/users.md

 ### Required

 - **pattern** (String) Users pattern for which to return metadata.
-Please refers to LIKE keyword from snowflake documentation : https://docs.snowflake.com/en/sql-reference/sql/show-users.html#parameters
+Please refer to LIKE keyword from snowflake documentation : https://docs.snowflake.com/en/sql-reference/sql/show-users.html#parameters

 ### Optional